spencertipping/ni/doc/ni_by_example_2.md

 The reason that the example including pipes gives different results than the example with no pipes is that **creating the data closure modifies `ni` itself**.
 In the piped example, the first `ni` is modified but is not used; the second `ni` is identical to the first `ni` before the data closure was called into existence, so it cannot access the data closure built in the first `ni`.

-####Data Closure Evaluation and `ni` self-modification
-Data closures, regardless of where they are written in a ni spell, will be evaluated before everything else and independently from each other.

-That means that `$ ni ::ten[n10] n3p'r a, ten'` ie equivalent to `$ ni n3p'r a, ten' ::ten[n10]`, even though the latter looks like it shouldn't make sense.

-You also cannot use one data closure to compute another;

 ####Perl Bareword Interpretation
 The piped example above bears a second look for the reason that it returns output rather than raising an error, even though the data closure `five` is not in its namespace.